Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Guilds/List/Followers_of_the_Bound.md

 guild.
 While being fairly young, he is accustomed to ways of FotB works and also is an experienced mage with fair amount of knowledge.
 Irlan practices include experimenting with ghloddish sigils.

-Their symbol is a staff with a purple veil.

 ---
 ♜♢